The Colby Experience

-The Division of Student Affairs oversees student life and learning outside of the classroom, and it comprises the following programs and departments: offices of the Dean of Students, Campus Life, the Career Center, Diversity and Human Difference, International Students, Religious and Spiritual Life, Counseling Services, Health Services.
+The Division of Student Affairs oversees student life and learning outside of the classroom, and it comprises the Office of the Dean of Students, the Office of Campus Life, Counseling Services, Health Services, and offices supporting diversity and human difference, international students, and religious and spiritual life.

 Experienced student affairs staff members advise and counsel students on the full range of academic, social, career, and personal matters.
 Student affairs staff members help students to shape and maintain positive living and learning communities, opportunities for civic engagement and leadership development, and a rich array of social options.
 Professional members of the staff are on call at all times when the College is in session.

 The advising dean program supports and enhances Colby’s commitment to first-rate, individual advising of students.
 In addition to having an academic advisor from the teaching faculty, every Colby student is assigned an advising dean to provide advice and support during their time at the College.
 The advising deans are knowledgeable about issues and problems that arise for students and are a good source of information about College resources and policies.
 They offer general advising as well as referrals to other campus offices.
 The advising deans help students and parents manage academic and non-academic situations as they arise, consulting extensively with faculty and staff across the College.